mirkomarras/dl-master-voices/README.md

 python3 routines/mv/test.py --net "xvector/v000"
 ```

 By default, this script will compute similarity scores for both the policies.
-First, a sub-folder that includes
+First, two sub-folders that include
-all the csv files with the testing results is created in ```./data/vs_mv-models/{net}/{vxxx}```, namely ```mvcmp_any```
+all the csv files with the testing results are created in ```./data/vs_mv-models/{net}/{vxxx}```, namely ```mvcmp_any```
 for the any policy and ```mvcmp_avg``` for the avg policy.
-Then, for each audio file in the master voice sets saved
+Then, for each audio in the master voice sets saved
 in ```./data/vs_mv_data```, this scripts creates a csv file that includes the trial verification pair results
-(columns: score, label, path1, path2, gender).
+(columns: score, label, path1, path2, gender), obtained by computing the similarity scores between the current master
+voice and the audio files belonging to the enrolled templates of users in the master-voice analysis part of
+VoxCeleb2-Dev.
 For the any policy, by default, ten rows per user are saved in each
 csv file (10 enrolled templates per user).
 For the avg policy, only one row per user is saved in each csv file.

 #### Analysis